fionc/lecture-13-practice/README.md

 # lecture-13-practice

-My *favorite* candy is gushers!
+My *favorite* candy is skittles!
 I also like:

 - Skittles
 - M&M's